-Slavic Pentecostal Church “Sulamita” was born in April of 1996, when a group of 35 people decided to come together and worship God.
-In the year 1998, the church registered with the State of Washington, and began to grow.
-The place of worship was a rented church building in Lynnwood.
-By 2004, the church had grown to the extent that the building was not large enough to fit the entire congregation.
-The church committee decided it was time to purchase property to build a new place of worship.
+Slavic Pentecostal Church “Sulamita” was born in April of 1996, when a group of 35 people decided to come together to worship and serve God.
+In 1998, church “Sulamita” registered in the State of Washington.
+The place of worship was a rented church building in the city of Lynnwood.
+The church membership numbers grew steadily, and by 2004, when the church outgrew the maximum occupancy at the rented church building, a decision was made to purchase our own property for a new place of worship.

-All these years, we have seen the Hand of the Almighty guiding and helping us.
+All these years we have seen the Hand of the Almighty, which guides and helps us.
 To Him we give all the glory, for His is the kingdom, and the power, and the glory, forever.
-Amen.